InstagramScheduling

 What's the best time to post Instagram Reels?

-Peak times are 7-9 AM, 12-1 PM, and 7-9 PM in your audience's timezone.
+Peak time is 7-9 PM in your audience's timezone (people watch Reels before bed).
+Also strong: 7-9 AM (morning scroll) and 12-1 PM (lunch break).
 Use Instagram Insights to check when your specific audience is most active, then test 3-5 time slots over 2 weeks.
-Read our guide: Best Time to Schedule Instagram Reels.
+See our timing guide for complete strategies.

 Can I schedule Reels to multiple platforms at once?